A two-level distributed algorithm for nonconvex constrained optimization

 In Theorem \ref{thm: convergence to stationary point}, we assume the dual variable $\{y^{k}\}$ has a limit point $y^*$.
-Since by \eqref{zoptCondition} we have $\lambda^k+\beta^kz^{k}+y^{k}=0$, the ``true" multiplier $\tilde{\lambda}^{k+1}:=\lambda^k+\beta^kz^{k}$ also has a limit point.
-As we mentioned earlier, the stationary condition \eqref{condition: stationary} is equivalent to the KKT condition when the objective and constraints are continuously differentiable and some constraint qualification is satisfied.
-In the context of smooth nonlinear problems, the constant positive linear dependence (CPLD) condition proposed by Qi and Wei \cite{qi2000constant} is one of the weakest quasinormality-type \cite{andreani2005cpld} constraint qualification in the literature.
-When applied to the analysis of ALM \cite[Thm 4.2]{andreani2007augmented}, the CPLD condition guarantees the sequence of dual variables has a bounded subsequence, which is sufficient for the existence of a limit point.
-Therefore, we think our assumption of $y^*$ is analogues to some constraint qualification in the KKT condition for smooth problems, and does not restrict the field where our algorithm is applicable.
+Since by \eqref{zoptCondition} we have $\lambda^k+\beta^kz^{k}+y^{k}=0$, the ``true" multiplier $\tilde{\lambda}^{k+1}:=\lambda^k+\beta^kz^{k}$ also has a limit point. {We note that the existence of a limit point can be ensured by the existence of a bounded dual subsequence, which is known as the sequentially bounded constraint qualification (SBCQ) \cite{luo1996exact}.
+More specifically} in the context of smooth nonlinear problems, the constant positive linear dependence (CPLD) condition proposed by Qi and Wei \cite{qi2000constant} {also} guarantees that the sequence of dual variables has a bounded subsequence.
+Therefore, we think our assumption of $y^*$ is analogous to some constraint qualification in the KKT condition for smooth problems, and does not restrict the field where our algorithm is applicable.